input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-01-cli-options.md

                            created.
   --rebuild-db             If node's database already exists, discard its
                            contents and create a new one from scratch.
-  --spending-genesis INT   Used genesis secret key index.
+  --genesis-secret INT     Used genesis secret key index.
-  --vss-genesis INT        Index of using VSS key pair in genesis.
   --keyfile FILEPATH       Path to file with secret key (we use it for
                            Daedalus).
   --backup-phrase PHRASE   12-word phrase to recover the wallet.
 Words should be
                            separated by spaces.
+  --topology FILEPATH      Path to a YAML file containing the network topology --kademlia FILEPATH      Path to a YAML file containing the kademlia
+                           configuration
-  --address IP:PORT        IP and port of external address.
+  --node-id NODE_ID        Identifier for this node within the network --default-port PORT      Port number for IP address to node ID translation --policies FILEPATH      Path to a YAML file containing the network policies --address IP:PORT        IP and port of external address.
 Please make sure
                            these IP and port (on which node is running) are accessible otherwise proper work of CSL isn't